Are we a good fit to travel together?

 I believe:

-We travel all the way to Europe to enjoy differences and to become temporary locals.
+We travel to enjoy differences and to become temporary locals.
 You will experience frustrations.
 Traveling is often stressful, as we don’t always have everything at our fingertips to feel comfortable and at ease.
-For instance, eating between meals is often inconvenient in France; most restaurants close between 3-7pm.
+For instance, eating between meals is often inconvenient in Europe; many restaurants close between 3-7pm.
 Certain truths that we find “God-given” or “self-evident,” such as friendly waiters, ice in drinks, bottomless cups of coffee, long hot showers, and bigger being better, are suddenly not so true.
 For the overall well-being and enjoyment of the group, it is essential that politeness and discretion be maintained at all times, even, or rather especially, during times of distress.

 One of the benefits of travel is the eye-opening realization that there are logical, civil, and sometimes, even better alternatives.